DigitalState/camunda-json-logging/tomcat/7.9.0/docker/README.md

 The `PrettyPrintingJsonGeneratorDecorator` will then process the json into a pretty-print format within the console.

+## Timestamp Customization: Timezone

+See the logstash-logback-encoded [Timezone documentation](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-5.2#customizing-timestamp) for details on how to customize the logback configuration for timezone conversions.

 # Customize JSON format and content

 The pattern uses the [Logstash-Logback-Encoder library v5.2](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-5.2).
 See the Readme of the library for further configuration options.